patka/ansible-cassandra-module/README.md

 updating the replication factor.
 The replication factor can currently only be set for the SimpleStrategy.

-This is the first time I wrote some real Python code so any feedback how to make this code more Python style is appreachiated.
+Since I have no real experience as a Python developer any feedback how to make this code more Python style is appreachiated.